Meet your United Way of Greater Kingsport Staff!

 (423) 378-3409 ext.
 12

-With her spare time, Emily experiments in the culinary world, enjoys being newly married to her fellow pianist and med-student husband, Andrew, and is actively involved with both Kingsport Ballet and Side by Side medical wives’ ministry through CMDA (Christian Medical and Dental Association).
+With her spare time, Emily experiments in the culinary world, enjoys being married to her fellow pianist and med-student husband, Andrew, and is actively involved with both Kingsport Ballet and Side by Side medical wives’ ministry through CMDA (Christian Medical and Dental Association).
+Emily is also a graduate of the Leadership Kingsport Class of 2017.

 Susan LaGuardia serves as Initiatives Manager for the United Way of Greater Kingsport.
 In this role, she coordinates the all-important community impact work of the UWGK Vision Councils and initiatives adopted by the UWGK organization and other related community impact initiatives and task forces as determined.
 Susan works to develop and use knowledge of the community and UWGK member agencies as it relates to her position.